Hi there, I’m Beth.

 My post Mormon friends, online and in real life, have been invaluable.
 The experience of leaving is fairly universal.
 They helped me feel like I wasn't alone, that my grief and anger were normal, that feeling like a stranger to yourself is part of the process.
 They truly mourned with me, sat with me in my pain, and offered unconditional love.
 Their support has been a lifeline.

-I don’t subscribe to any belief system and consider myself agnostic.
+I don’t subscribe to any belief system and consider myself to be an agnostic atheist.
 I believe in human kindness and treating others with love and respect.
 Leading with compassion and empathy are the values I use to guide my interactions with others.

-I do struggle to make peace that people in my life know how much I’ve been hurt.
-They’ve seen my pain but they still support and defend the church.
-No one has come to my defense.
+I do struggle to make peace that people in my life know how much pain the church caused me but they still support and defend the church.
+No one has said the church was wrong, that shouldn't have happened, you shouldn’t have been treated like that.
 It makes me feel like I don’t matter.
 I don’t know how to reconcile this.

 How can you leave something alone after it dictated the course of your entire life?
 The church caused me a great deal of harm and when I speak about that and am told to “leave it alone” it’s dismissive and hurtful.
 The church is so much a part of who I am I don't think I'll ever be able to fully leave Mormonism behind me, but I am moving forward.